MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Where can I find the "Reload in Internet Explorer mode" option?

 This feature is available on Microsoft Edge version 92 or later.
-For this option to be available, you need to configure "Allow sites to be reloaded in Internet Explorer mode settings" in Microsoft Edge to "Allow".
+To enable this option, configure "Allow sites to be reloaded in Internet Explorer mode settings" in Microsoft Edge to "Allow".
 For more information, see [Enable the local site list experience](/deployedge/edge-ie-mode-local-site-list#enable-the-local-site-list-experience).

 ### Why aren't pop-ups or redirected websites loading in IE mode or in Internet Explorer 11?

-After configuring IE mode, certain websites, especially those that create a new window or a site that gets redirected may not render in IE mode or open in Internet Explorer 11.
+After configuring IE mode, certain websites, especially those sites that create a new window or a site that gets redirected may not render in IE mode or open in Internet Explorer 11.

 For this kind of redirected website, you can make use of the `allow-redirect="true"` in the site list configuration.
 For more information, see [Updated schema elements](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#updated-schema-elements).